Scottish-Tech-Army/ggs-combined/ggs-frontend/settingUp-README.md

 ### Prerequisites

-- Node
+- Node:
-  Visit [Node.js](https://nodejs.org/en/download/) and select the appropriate download for your system.
+  Install [Node.js](https://nodejs.org/en/download/).
+At the Node website select the appropriate download for your system.

 ### Installation